basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 I'd be curious to hear how others are tackling large-scale local data processing.
 Feel free to share your thoughts or ideas!

+And who knows, maybe one day I'll even find the time to play 'The Last of Us'.